I make Practical Tips Presentations and facilitate workshops on a regular basis.

 Let me bring some insights and some questions to be asking within your company to a next meeting of your professional organization.
 These Practical Tips presentations are 45-minute conversations designed to educate and provide actionable tips that participants can implement in their businesses, and 15-20 minute presentations that entertain and get the wheels turning are available for Rotary and similar meetings.

 Here’s a summary of several presentations I’ve delivered for professional associations.
 Contact me to discuss if one would be right for yours.

 - How to Make Difficult People Disappear …without going to jail

 - Why Social Media is a Double-Edged Sword for Business Owners …And How to Avoid Getting Skewered

 - Making the RIGHT hiring decision the FIRST time

 - Making HR easier for small business owners – Key Employment Risks and How to Manage Them

 - Healthcare Reform for Employers with 2-49 Employees

 - Can you hear me know?
 What gets in the way of effective communication and how do you change that?

-- Reduce your risks in workplace harassment
+- Steps to reduce your risks for workplace harassment lawsuits

 - Understanding the ROI on Talent Management